Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Examples

 \begin{theorem} Assume Assumptions~\ref{assp1}-\ref{assp3} and that $\bX$ includes $\bX^r$ as a subset for covariate adjustment.
 Then, for the ANCOVA, logistic regression, DR-WLS, and mixed-ANCOVA estimators described in Examples \ref{eg:ancova}-\ref{eg:mixed}, we have $\sqrt{n}(\widehat{\Delta} - \Delta^*) \xrightarrow{d} N(0,V)$ under rerandomization if at least one of the following conditions holds: (1) $\pi = 0.5$ and $\Delta^* = E[Y(1)-Y(0)]$ is the estimand on the difference scale, or (2) the outcome regression model further includes a treatment-by-covariate interaction term $\bbeta_{AX^r}A\bX^r$ for $\bX^r$, or (3) the outcome regression model is correctly specified.
 In other words, $R^2=0$ under any of conditions (1), (2), or (3). \end{theorem}

-\begin{remark} While the ANCOVA and mixed-ANCOVA estimators target $\Delta^* = E[Y(1)-Y(0)]$ through the treatment coefficient, the working models can be adapted to estimate treatment effect estimands on other scales through a g-computation procedure (as described in Examples \ref{eg:gcomp} and \ref{eg:dr}).
-When treatment-by-covariate interaction terms are included, they become the ANCOVA2 \citep{Tsiatis2008} and mixed-ANCOVA2 estimators \citep{wang2021mixed}, for which g-computation is needed for consistent estimation under simple randomization and rerandomization.
-For the DR-WLS estimator, Theorem~\ref{thm2} does not require adjusting for $\bX^r$ in the missingness model to obtain asymptotic normality, although this is still recommended as including $\bX^r$ may further improve efficiency. \end{remark}
+\begin{remark} While the ANCOVA and mixed-ANCOVA estimators target $\Delta^* = E[Y(1)-Y(0)]$ through the treatment coefficient, they can be adapted to estimate treatment effect estimands on other scales through a g-computation procedure (as described in Examples \ref{eg:gcomp} and \ref{eg:dr}).
+When treatment-by-covariate interaction terms are included, they become the ANCOVA2 \citep{Tsiatis2008} and mixed-ANCOVA2 estimators \citep{wang2021mixed}, for which g-computation (instead of simply interpreting $\widehat{\beta}_A$) is needed for consistent estimation. {For the DR-WLS estimator, Theorem~\ref{thm2} can still hold if $\bX^r$ is omitted from the missingness model.
+However, including $\bX^r$ is recommended as it facilitates the correct specification of the missingness model and increases the chance for consistency. } \end{remark}